GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 ## Short-Wave Infrared (SWIR)

 Radiation beyond the visible light spectrum.
-In Landsat and Sentinel 2 Earth observation satellites, it refers to radiation between 1.5 - 2.4 micrometers.
+In Landsat and Sentinel 2 Earth observation satellites, it refers to radiation in the range of 1.5 to 2.4 micrometers.

 {#solar-azimuth}
 ## Solar azimuth (degrees)